Metacoda/idsync-utils/docs/sasautos/metacodaIdentityLoginExtract.md

 ## Examples

-Extract Logins for all users and groups:
+Extract login metadata for all users and groups:

     %metacodaIdentityLoginExtract(table=work.identityLogins)